 This is part four of Nintex’s ongoing blog series on the Process Automation Decade, in which we examine how automation is evolving the workforce.
+In this edition, we evaluate how automated workflows are changing government agencies for the better.

 Research shows that federal, state, and local agencies trail behind the private sector on their level of digital maturity.
 Budget limitations, reliance on legacy systems, and lack of clear strategy continue to cause organizational delays in digital transformation within government entities.